+a.
+Drugs

-- a.
-Drugs - (1) The applicant or employee reports to the district-designated collection site and provides positive identification (e.g., photo ID); - (2) A urine sample for drug testing is provided.
-A "split specimen" (two urine specimen bottles) is prepared from the urine sample; - (3) Following completion of a chain-of-custody form, both specimen bottles are forwarded to the DHHS certified laboratory for analysis.
+(1) The applicant or employee reports to the district-designated collection site and provides positive identification (e.g., photo ID);

+(2) A urine sample for drug testing is provided.
+A "split specimen" (two urine specimen bottles) is prepared from the urine sample;

+(3) Following completion of a chain-of-custody form, both specimen bottles are forwarded to the DHHS certified laboratory for analysis.
 The split specimen is stored at the laboratory for later testing as may be necessary.
-Initial testing is performed only on one specimen bottle; - (4) Testing results are reported to the district-selected MRO by mail or electronic transmission.
-Results may not be given over the phone; - (5) The MRO will verify both negative and positive testing results; - (6) The MRO will report the verified negative testing results to the district;
+Initial testing is performed only on one specimen bottle;

+(4) Testing results are reported to the district-selected MRO by mail or electronic transmission.
+Results may not be given over the phone;
-2A follow-up test shall not also serve as a random test, and vice versa.

-- (7) The MRO will report verified positive testing results to the applicant or employee, discuss the type of illegal substance found and determine whether there is any valid medical reason for the positive testing results; - (8) A verified valid medical reason for a positive test result will be reported as a negative test result to the district; - (9) If no legitimate medical reason exists for positive drug testing, the MRO will report a confirmed positive test result and identity of the substance(s) to the district; - (10) The employee or applicant may request within 72 hours of a positive test notice that the split specimen (second bottle) be screened.
-Such screening costs will be paid for by the employee; - (11) Unlike the original specimen analyzed for specific levels of controlled substances, the split specimen is analyzed only for the presence of drugs; - (12) The MRO will report results of the second screening to the employee and the district; - (13) The MRO will meet all OTETA requirements including review of chain-of-custody control form, administrative processing of negative test results, verification of positive testing results and maintenance of confidentiality requirements as may be applicable; - (14) Detailed drug testing procedures may be obtained by contacting the district's drug use and alcohol misuse prevention coordinator or designee. - b.
-Alcohol - (1) The employee reports to the district-designated testing site and provides positive identification; - (2) Under the alcohol testing rule, an alcohol test result will be considered failing even if over-the-counter or legally prescribed medication is involved; - (3) All alcohol screening tests will be conducted by:
+(5) The MRO will verify both negative and positive testing results;

+(6) The MRO will report the verified negative testing results to the district;

+(7) The MRO will report verified positive testing results to the applicant or employee, discuss the type of illegal substance found and determine whether there is any valid medical reason for the positive testing results;

+(8) A verified valid medical reason for a positive test result will be reported as a negative test result to the district;

+(9) If no legitimate medical reason exists for positive drug testing, the MRO will report a confirmed positive test result and identity of the substance(s) to the district;

+(10) The employee or applicant may request within 72 hours of a positive test notice that the split specimen (second bottle) be screened.
+Such screening costs will be paid for by the district;

+(11) Unlike the original specimen analyzed for specific levels of controlled substances, the split specimen is analyzed only for the presence of drugs;

+(12) The MRO will report results of the second screening to the employee and the district;

+(13) The MRO will meet all OTETA requirements including review of chain-of-custody control form, administrative processing of negative test results, verification of positive testing results and maintenance of confidentiality requirements as may be applicable;

+(14) Detailed drug testing procedures may be obtained by contacting the district's drug use and alcohol misuse prevention coordinator or designee.

+b.
+Alcohol

+(1) The employee reports to the district-designated testing site and provides positive identification;

+(2) Under the alcohol testing rule, an alcohol test result will be considered failing even if over-thecounter or legally prescribed medication is involved;

+(3) All alcohol screening tests will be conducted by:

+(a) A qualified breath alcohol technician using evidential breath testing devices; OR

-A qualified screening test technician using an alcohol screening device other than an evidential breath testing device.
+(b) A qualified screening test technician using an alcohol screening device other than an evidential breath testing device.